Put It Away!

 Cookery and Laundry

 Using the dishwater to poach salmon is understood.
 Less familiar is cooking Beef Wellington in the washing machine (forcing it though the detergent dispenser, pastry first).
 It does come out perfect on 90° one-hour cotton cycle and then an 800rpm spin.
 No ironing.
-Next: juicing oranges using the cordless vacuum cleaner (and why carton orange juice tastes foul, and why life without an air fryer is an impossibility, etc)
+Next: juicing oranges using the cordless vacuum cleaner (and why carton orange juice tastes foul and looks like paint, and why life is not worth living without an air fryer, etc)

 Casting, Mis-Casting